hapax/hapax.github.io/assets/teaching.md

 #### Do your examples pass the maximin test?

-The <a href="#sec-3">revised questions</a> seem challenging, but I intend them to be taken in the spirit of JUMP's bonus questions, a carrot for a globally engaged cohort who trust the teacher or text.
+The <a href="#sec-3">revised questions</a> seem challenging, but I intend them to be taken in the spirit of JUMP's bonus questions: a carrot for a globally engaged cohort who trust the teacher or text.
 But bonus questions are not a blank cheque.
 They only work once students have a basic level of self-efficacy and